Physical oncology: In vitro models

-According to Gautham Venugopalan ASCB 2012
+A similar experiment by Gautham Venugopalan ASCB, 2012 yielded similar observations:

-Malignant breast cells cultured in vitro in 3D form a "disorganized" mass (translate fractal) on the left in the photo.

-But after a few minutes of compression, they form an acinus, Euclidian, on the right.

 Other authors have extended this work on different models with different mechanical signals.
-F Montel et al., in particular, has demonstrated on spheroids of human cancer origin the very significant increase in apoptosis in the response to stress.
+F Montel et al., in particular, demonstrated on spheroids of human cancer origin a very significant increase in apoptosis in response to stress.

-These 3D cultures have also shown the organization of collagen fibers within the ECM and beyond, allowing remote transmission of mechanical signals and a 'tensor dialogue' between the tumor, ECM and normal environment.
+These 3D cultures have also shown the organization of collagen fibers within the ECM and beyond, which allow for remote transmission of mechanical signals and a 'tensor dialogue' between the tumor, ECM and normal environment.

-But these experiments have in common to apply physical variables (surface tension, osmotic pressure ...) that cannot be used in vivo.
+However, all these experiments apply physical variables (surface tension, osmotic pressure, etc.) that cannot be manipulated in vivo.

-Ex vivo
+Ex vivo models

-M Plodinec et al. extended this work using breast cancer biopsies kept alive ex vivo and then passed to an Atomic Force Microscope (AFM) to measure the Young's moduli of the different tissue components of these normal breast biopsies, tumors benign and malignant.
+M Plodinec et al. extended this work using ex vivo breast cancer biopsies that were analysed using atomic force microscopy.
+The Young's moduli of the different tissue components were measured for tumours both benign and malignant.

-This team finds the results already widely explored on isolated cells and 2D cultures: the cancerous tissues have a Young's modulus around 0.8 kPa, normal tissues have a modulus around 1.1 kPa.
-The ECM has a module greater than 2 kPa.

-This difference - the cancerous tissue is softer than its normal counterpart - crosses all oncology, all cancers combined and from the dysplastic cell to the tumor and metastatic cells.
+In oncology, it is generally observed that cancerous tissues are generally softer than their non-cancerous counterparts, from the dysplastic cell to the tumor and metastatic cells.